“We’ve highlighted this concept of eSIM orchestration as one of the top ten issues in IoT for 2025.”

 Here are some examples of how eSIM technology offers advantages for IoT deployments:

-• Regulatory flexibility: Remote provisioning supports compliance with local telecom requirements.
+- Regulatory compliance: Remote provisioning supports compliance with local telecom requirements.

 The Rise of eSIM Orchestration

-To manage the rise in complexity of IoT connectivity, especially for large-scale eSIM deployments, a new provider role has emerged: the eSIM Orchestrator.
-These platforms centralize the key features of eSIM deployments, making it easier to manage multiple profiles and connectivity across multiple operators, ensuring seamless device operation regardless of geographical location.
+To manage the increased complexity of IoT connectivity, especially for large-scale eSIM deployments in the fragmented ecosystem, a new provider role has emerged: the eSIM Orchestrator.
+These platforms harmonize and unify the key features of eSIM deployments, making it easier to manage connectivity across multiple operators, ensuring seamless device operation regardless of geographical location.

-To support this shift, connectivity management platforms are evolving to provide shared visibility into network usage and streamlining profile handoffs across networks and borders.
-This collaborative approach enables more efficient operations and more agile connectivity solutions across the IoT ecosystem.
+To reduce the complexity, connectivity management platforms are evolving to provide visibility into inventory, network usage and to streamline profile handoffs across networks and borders.
+This aggregation enables more efficient operations and greater agility in managing connectivity services across the IoT fragmented ecosystem.

-At Aeris, we go beyond traditional connectivity by providing eSIM Orchestration built into our connectivity management platform, giving enterprises access to the tools needed to simplify global deployments.
+At Aeris, we go beyond unidimensional connectivity by providing eSIM Orchestration built into our connectivity management platform, giving enterprises access to the tools needed to simplify global deployments.

 Shifting Dynamics in the IoT Ecosystem